nkitan/Udipi/README.md

 The server can be stoppped using the public void function Stop()
 `server.Stop();`
-or by receiving a message "STOP"
+or by receiving a message string "STOP"

 One can also see all received messages using the public void function showReceivedMessages()
 `server.showReceivedMessages();`